-To switch from TOU to Tiered prices, you must notify your utility by completing an election form.
+To switch price plans, you must notify your utility by completing an election form.
 You must contact your utility or visit their website for the election form.

-If you want to continue paying TOU prices, no action is required.
+If you want to stay with your current price plan – TOU or Tiered – no action is required.